iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ![](/img/versioning.png) _Full project restoration_

-Data and models use the same immutable change history as code now (Git commit), so you can [semver](https://semver.org/) the project as a whole (as is typical in software engineering).
+Data and models use the same change history as code now (Git commit), so you can [semver](https://semver.org/) the project as a whole (as is typical in software engineering).

 > 🔍 For more hands-on experience, please follow the
 > [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial).

-## Benefits of DVC
+## Benefits of Data Version Control

 - Identify exact research inputs to understand and reproduce past results: just restore the desired project version, and find the file(s) in question.